 This is the old town of Athens right by the Acropolis, full of taverns, cafés, and wonderful ancient and neoclassical buildings.
 Anafiotika is part of it but it stands out for its island look.

-Some of the city’s most beautiful neoclassical buildings are here, such as the Academy, the University, the National Library etc.
+Some of the city’s most beautiful neoclassical buildings are here, such as the Academy, the University and the National Library.

 The intricate changing of the guards wearing skirts and shoes made of wood and leather takes place all year long, every hour, in front of the first palace of modern Greece, which now houses the Parliament.